Kull-AG/kull-data/README.md

 This Library extends the .Net Standard DBA Classes like System.Data.Common.DbConnection or System.Data.Common.DbDataReader with some extension methods that makes them easiert to use.
-You can use this a very simple ORM Mapper as well, without the need of a full-bown Entity Framework or a total drop-in replacement like Dapper.
+You can use this a very simple ORM Mapper as well, without the need of a full-bown Entity Framework.
+A good alternative is [Dapper](https://github.com/StackExchange/Dapper).

 ## Some Examples